The answer comes instantly, without a shred of hesitation.

 Reason 4.
 As I said, I know how human-style reproduction works.
 And that rhino is just way too huge.
 It’d never fit inside me.

 Reason 5.
 If all of the above were resolved and I was successfully impregnated, I’d still be stuck in the body of a little kid.
 Furthermore, my growth rate seems somewhat different from that of a baseline human child.
 While my proportions are closer to an adult’s than my age – apparent age – would suggest, I’m also slightly smaller overall than a regular 12-year-old.
-Disregarding the size of my breasts or the curve of my hips, my body size is more like a 9- or 10-year-old’s.
+Disregarding the size of my breasts or the curve of my hips, I’m only as big as a 9- or 10-year-old human.
 Which I suspect would pose some very real problems, if I were to ever try and give birth.

 Reason 6.
 Salem’s claimed motivation to select me as the mother is to transmit my talent to the child I would produce.
 Which is ridiculous.
 If they’re looking for such a thing as ‘talent’, they should try somewhere else.
 Or are they laboring under the misconception that I reached my current level in a measly 30 years, like the rhino over there?
 No. I have no particular gift in cultivation.
 The only reason I’m strong is because I spent 300 years fighting one monster after another.
 Anyone would become strong in such a situation – that, or die, I guess.